Femoroacetabular Impingement (FAI)

-The hip is a ball-and-socket joint which is lined by cartilage and normally moves freely.
-Femoroacetabular Impingement (FAI) is due to ‘impingement’ or abnormal contact between the ball (femoral head) and socket (acetabulum).
-This is commonly the result of either an abnormally shaped ball (cam lesion), or socket (pincer lesion) or both (mixed cam and pincer).
+The hip is a ball-and-socket joint lined by cartilage, and normally moves freely.
+Femoroacetabular impingement (FAI) is due to impingement or abnormal contact between the ball (femoral head) and socket (acetabulum).
+This is commonly the result of either an abnormally shaped ball (cam lesion) or socket (pincer lesion), or both (mixed cam and pincer).
 When the abnormally shaped ball or socket comes into contact with other structures (‘impinges’), it can result in damage to the cartilage along the rim of the socket (the labrum) or to the cartilage lining the socket (the articular cartilage).
 Tears of the hip ligament (known as the ligamentum teres) may also result.

 What are the Symptoms of FAI?

 Most patients complain of pain in the groin, but pain may also radiate to your lower back, buttock or knees.
 The pain is often made worse with activity (including sports) and in positions where the ball and socket impinge, such as sitting in low chairs, getting up from chairs, climbing stairs, driving, and putting on shoes and socks.

 Some patients also have mechanical symptoms of ‘clunking’ and ‘clicking’ in the hip.